fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 Storing all of the state in a single state object is a bad choice for this particular application; there's no apparent benefit and the resulting application is a lot more complex.
 In this case storing the click counters into separate pieces of state is a far more suitable choice.

-There are situations where it can be beneficial to store a piece of application state in a more complex data structure.[The official React documentation](https://reactjs.org/docs/hooks-faq.html#should-i-use-one-or-many-state-variables) contains some helpful guidance on the topic.
+There are situations where it can be beneficial to store a piece of application state in a more complex data structure.
+[The official React documentation](https://reactjs.org/docs/hooks-faq.html#should-i-use-one-or-many-state-variables) contains some helpful guidance on the topic.

 ### Handling arrays